 I have a mini coronary embolism every time I see this.
 (Ok, all the doctors out there don’t have to tell me that I just made up the medical condition previously stated.)
-Did the script writers for this scene not TYPE OUT THE SCRIPT on a keyboard?
+Did the scriptwriters for this scene not TYPE OUT THE SCRIPT on a keyboard?
 Surely they know that a keyboard can only accommodate two hands?
 This is so lame it deserves some sort of award.

-I mean, if any of you remember that scene in Zoolander where they act like monkeys and beat the computer to get the files, you will agree with me that the Zoolander scene was more believable that this one.
+I mean, if any of you remember that scene in Zoolander where they act like monkeys and beat the computer to get the files, you will agree with me that the Zoolander scene was more believable than this one.
 Also, assuming that ‘he or she’ was only going after her machine as stated in the scene, that would then suggest that all her data is stored locally.
 Not a smart move for an uber squad like the NCIS team, and then it would also make no difference that the boss man plugged out the computer.
 What were they typing anyway?

 We all know what scene I’m referring to here.
 An alien, race far more advanced than humans, invade Earth bent on consuming the natural resources and then move on.
 The great finale contains an earthly manufactured PC, negotiating with the alien host and in seconds a connection is established.
-Then a virus that was coded in an earthly programming language is uploaded to the alien command centre which then infects the alien mothership.
-Damn, that programmer is legend!
+Then a virus that was coded in an earthly programming language is uploaded to the alien command center which then infects the alien mothership.
+Damn, that programmer is a legend!